 - Material finish on new Echo Plus

-The new Echo Plus is shorter and lighter than its predecessor but it has a wider diameter, which is the same as the new Echo Dot, with the two devices displaying a clear resemblance to each other, as the old Echo Dot and Echo Plus did.
+The new Echo Plus is shorter and lighter than its predecessor but it has a wider diameter, which is the same as the new Echo Dot, with the two devices displaying a clear resemblance to each other.

-Like the new Echo Dot, the new Echo Plus comes in three colour options, comprising Charcoal Fabric, Heather Grey Fabric and Sandstone Fabric.
-It has a 3.5mm audio output on the back, along with a small power port.
+The new Echo Plus comes in three colour options, comprising Charcoal Fabric, Heather Grey Fabric and Sandstone Fabric.
+It has a 3.5mm audio output/input on the back, along with a small power port.
 The top meanwhile, has a light ring around the circumference, along with the volume up, volume down, microphone off and action button.

-Last year's Echo Plus is quite a bit taller than the new model, but more importantly it only comes in black as a colour option and the finish is that plasticky look we mentioned previously.
+The older Echo Plus is quite a bit taller than the new model and the finish is that plasticky look we mentioned previously.
 The power port and 3.5mm audio output sit at the bottom, while a light ring is present at the top again.

-Unlike the new Echo Plus and Echo Dot however, the old Echo Plus has a volume ring for sound adjustment rather than buttons with only the action button and microphone off button at the top.
+The old Echo Plus also has a volume ring for adjustment rather than buttons with only the action button and microphone button at the top.

 New Amazon Echo Plus vs old Echo Plus sound